lyokha/nginx-haskell-module/README.md

 - _Haskell source code fails to compile with messages ``Not in scope: ‘<$>’`` and ``Not in scope: ‘<*>’``_.

-  This happens in *standalone module approach* with *ghc* older than *7.10* and can be fixed by adding line
+  This happens in the *standalone module approach* with *ghc* older than *7.10* and can be fixed by adding line

     ```haskell
   import Control.Applicative
     ```

   in the import list inside the haskell source code.

+  Please also notice, that haskell module *ngx-export* compiles only with ghc *8.0.1* and newer, whereas there is no such restriction for the standalone module.

 - _In nginx error log there are many messages of *INFO* level with ``epoll_wait() failed (4: Interrupted system call)``_.